Your Admission at Firelands Regional Medical Center

 Patients/Guests may use the FRMC_Guest wireless connection to access the Internet.

-Each day you will have the opportunity to select your menu from several appetizing choices within your prescribed diet.
+After admission at Firelands Regional Medical Center, you will have the opportunity to select your menu from several appetizing choices within your prescribed diet each day you are here.

 Television service is free of charge for all patients in the hospital.
 The pCare Patient Education Video System has a wide range of health related education videos, relaxation videos, free airline entertainment, and on-demand movies.
 Instructions on how to access pCare can be found in the inside pocket.
 The Channel Guide for all network channels can be found on channel 7.